 12. The workers of the DMS have been classified under the Certified Standing Orders as (a) Casual (b) Badli and (c) Apprentice.
 A casual worker has been defined to mean/a worker who is employed on work of a casual or occasional nature or to fill posts in regular work, provided that a casual worker after continuously working for 3 months in regular work shall be transferred to regular establishment governed by the Fundamental and Supplementary Rules.
 'Badli' means a worker who is employed for the purpose of working in place of regular employees who are temporarily absent.
+A Badli worker is not entitled to the same rights and benefits as a regular worker.

+who has actually worked for not less than 240 days in

+any period of 12 months shall be transferred to

+regular establishment governed by the Fundamental

+and Supplementary Rules of the said

+and Supplementary Rules.
+These are the salient

+provisions of the Certified Standing Orders of the

+to be followed in calculating and calculating wages of

+DMS relevant in the present context.

+13. In the first case of DMS Employees Union

+(OA 1059/87) decided on 21.10.1987 it was held that

-A Badli worker who has actually worked for not less than 240 days in any period of 12 months shall be transferred to regular establishment governed by the Fundamental and Supplementary Rules.
-These are the salient provisions of the Certified Standing Orders of the DMS relevant in the present context.
+those Daily Rated Mates who have actually worked for

+not less than 240 days in any period of 12 months

-13. In the first case of DMS Employees Union (OA 1059/87) decided on 21.10.1987 it was held that those Daily Rated Mates who have actually worked for not less than 240 days in any period of 12 months should be transferred to the regular establishment with effect from the first day of the month immediately following the 12th month of the said period.
-In the second case of Shri Pramod Kumar and Others (OA 37/1988) decided on 10.8.1989, it was held that the applicants therein shall be deemed to have been transferred to the regular establishment from 1st November, 1987 and that the striking off of their names from the rolls of workmen of the respondents amounted to retrenchment under Section 2(00) of the Industrial Disputes Act, 1947 and was in violation of Section 25 F thereof.
-The Tribunal did not pass any order regarding payment of back wages.
-The intervening period was directed to be treated as leave with or without pay as due or dies non, as the case may be.
-It was further directed that supernumerary post in the regular establishment may be created, if necessary.
+should be transferred to the regular establishment

+with effect from the first day of the month immediately

+following the 12th month of the said period.
+In the

+second case of Shri Pramod Kumar and Others (OA 37/1988)

+decided on 10.8.1989, it was held that the applicants

+therein shall be deemed to have been transferred to the

+regular establishment from 1st November, 1987 and that

+the striking off of their names from the rolls of Workman

+of the respondents amounted to retrenchment under

+Section 2(00) of the Industrial Disputes Act, 1947

+and was in violation of Section 25 F thereof.
+The

+Tribunal did not pass any order regarding payment of

+back wages.
+The intervening period was directed to be